 An interesting couple, doing what we do, renting out a flat attached to their house in Ireland also crossed our paths during the low season, looking for a possible retirement home.
 They spent three days with us, and hope to come back during the season to see what the area is like in the summer.

-Meeting people, from all over the world, makes my life interesting.
+Meeting people, from all over the world, makes my life feel so fulfilling.
 Not only do we meet fellow adventurers that love to explore, but also hear their opinion of our new life.
 Usually people are willing to tell us about themselves, share travel stories over a glass of wine, and sometimes we take them somewhere special with our family if we really hit it off.

-We have a few people returning to visit this year and we hope to take them river rafting, with the kids, up towards Roquebrun.
-In addition, we may have another returning couple from Germany whose coming for the 5-day fete in August.
+We have a few people returning to visit this year and we hope to take them river rafting with the kids up towards Roquebrun.
+In addition, we may have another returning couple from Germany who’s coming for the 5-day fete in August.
 We try to go up each night as there is always good music, food and company.

-I also wanted to mention the families we have met over the winter and as recently as yesterday, whom like us, are searching for a life with more meaning and perhaps putting their family first as well.
+I also wanted to mention the families we have met over the winter and as recently as yesterday who, like us, are searching for a life with more meaning and perhaps putting their family first as well.
 Their adventure families have also found their way to Capestang on their own path to their life’s dream.
-Tasha whom we call Seattle, is here with her two adorable children and husband Andrew and have found a home 40 minutes from here, just on the other side of Beziers.
+Tasha, we call Seattle, is here with her two adorable children and husband Andrew and have found a home 40 minutes from here just on the other side of Beziers.

 Holly is from New Zealand.
 Her and I have talked online a few times about them visiting Capestang and they landed here about a week ago.
 From here, they are travelling northeast France, then six weeks in Italy.
 Like us, they took three months to travel with the children before deciding which area is right for them before deciding on a place to root and set up a new life.